vemuladheeraj/whatsappReplier/README.md

 # whatsappReplier
-This app is intended to reply to the person without human interderance.
+This app is intended to reply to the person without human interference.
 User needs to update the contact name in the script inorder to only reply them.
 <br/>
 Below is the process to setup the application.
 1. Clone the project.